-South Africa has poor educational outcomes by international standards and even within Africa,20 and high rates of grade repetition have been recorded in numerous studies.
-For example, a study of children's progress at school found that only about 44% of young or more if they started school in the year before they turned seven.

-Systemic evaluations by the Department of Education have recorded adults (aged 21 - 29) had matriculated, and of these less than half had matriculated "on time".
-21 In South Africa, the labour market returns to education only start kicking in on successful completion of matric, not before.
-However it is important to monitor progress and grade repetition in the earlier grades, as slow progress at school is a strong determinant of school drop-out.22
+South Africa has poor educational outcomes by international standards and even within Africa, and high rates of grade repetition have been recorded in numerous studies.
+For example, a study of children's progress at school found that only about 44% of young adults (aged 21 - 29) had matriculated, and of these less than half had matriculated "on time".
+In South Africa, the labour market returns to education only start kicking in on successful completion of matric, not before.
+However, it is important to monitor progress and grade repetition in the earlier grades, as slow progress at school is a strong determinant of school drop-out.